arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 id: 8824551178780
 ---

-## Check this first
+## Essential Pre-Setup Checklist

-* If you haven't done so, start by checking the [Arduino PLC IDE Setup and Board's License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#instructions) tutorial.
+- If you haven't done so, start by checking the [Arduino PLC IDE Setup and Board's License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#instructions) tutorial.

-* Make sure you've installed the latest version of the **Arduino PLC IDE** software.
+- Ensure you've installed the latest version of the **Arduino PLC IDE** software.

-* Make sure you're using a working USB cable that supports data transfer.
+- Ensure you use a USB cable that supports data transfer.

-* When downloading the runtime, or connecting to the device, make sure you're [targeting the correct port](#about-ports).
+- When downloading the runtime, or connecting to the device, ensure you're [targeting the correct port](#about-ports).

-* When opening a project created with an earlier version of the PLC IDE, some issues may occur.
-Try creating a new project (**File > New Project**) to see if this resolve the issue.
+- When opening a project created with an earlier version of the PLC IDE, some issues may occur.
+Try creating a new project (**File > New Project**) to see if this resolves the issue.

-* You need **valid license** to download code to the device:
+- You need **valid license** to download the code to the device:

-  * Licenses for Portenta Machine Control are [available in the store](https://store.arduino.cc/products/plc-key-portenta-machine-control).
+  - Licenses for Portenta Machine Control are [available in the store](https://store.arduino.cc/products/plc-key-portenta-machine-control).
 Instructions for license activation [are available here](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#6-license-activation-with-product-key-portenta-machine-control).

-  * Arduino Opta is a pre-licensed product, just follow the [activation instructions](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#7-license-activation-with-pre-licensed-products-opta).
+  - Arduino Opta is a pre-licensed product, just follow the [activation instructions](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#7-license-activation-with-pre-licensed-products-opta).

 ---

-<a id="about-ports"></a>

 ## About port selection